We expect New College graduates to have achieved a number of skills, ways of knowing and basic competencies.

 Principles of Microeconomics

 Western Civilization II

-For a current list of LAC and Diversity courses offered, please see the course schedules listed in the NCF portal, on the Office of the Registrar page.
+For a current list of LAC and Diversity courses offered, please see the course schedules listed here.

 All LAC courses meeting the Divisional and disciplinary breadth requirements are indicated with an asterisk (*).
 These and all LAC Diversity courses are listed together in the Cross Reference folder.

-If you have any questions about the Liberal Arts Curriculum that your faculty advisor cannot answer, please contact Marta Moreno, Registrar, at email@example.com or 941-487-4465.
+If you have any questions about the Liberal Arts Curriculum that your faculty advisor cannot answer, please contact Brian Scholten, Registrar, at firstname.lastname@example.org or 941-487-4465.